shahrzadJavadiKoushesh/Doodle-Jump/README.md

 link test
 test
 ```
 In this game, there are two enemies which are red and the player loses 2 points if the ball is collided with them.
-The location of the paddle changes every time the ball is collided with it randomly. if the ball reaches the ground, the game is over immediately.
+The location of the paddle changes every time the ball is collided with it randomly.
+If the ball reaches the ground, the game is over immediately.